colour-science/colour/README.rst

   -  CMY to RGB.
   -  CMY to CMYK.
   -  CMYK to CMY.
-  -  uv to cct, duv.
+  -  RGB to HEX.
-  -  cct, duv to uv.
+  -  HEX to RGB.

 -  Illuminants chromaticity coordinates data.
 -  Correlated color temperature calculation.